rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Rationale and alternatives

 Running rustdoc in parallel is essential in enabling the tool to scale to large projects.
-The alternative, implemented by Cargo, is to run rustdoc in parallel by locking the CCI files.
+The approach implemented by Cargo is to run rustdoc in parallel by locking the CCI files.
 There are some environments where having synchronized access to the CCI is impossible.
 This proposal implements a reasonable approach to shared rustdoc, because it cleanly enables the addition of new kinds of CCI without changing existing documentation.

 # Prior art